 I have been at the U of A since 2007, first as an Assistant Director/Research Associate at the Community-University Partnership for the Study of Children, Youth and Families (CUP), and then as a faculty member in the Department of Human Ecology, ALES, where I am a social policy scholar.
 Before I became an academic, I worked with disadvantaged populations in a range of positions: as a Support Worker for a home for homeless men (summers, 1985-1989); as a Probation Officer in two Northern First Nations communities (1990); and most notably as the Executive Director of Lurana Shelter, a shelter for abused women and children (1994-1999).
 After completing my PhD in 2005, I worked as the Senior Manager of Policy Research for the Alberta Ministry of Children’s Services where I co-chaired the Federal-Provincial-Territorial Social Research and Information Working Group with a federal government counterpart in Ottawa.

-2012.
 President’s Achievement Award.
+(2012; 2006).
 “Dare to Discover” – Learning, Discovery and Citizenship (staff category, team award).
-For contributions to Student Engagement in the Faculty of ALES as Co-Coordinator of ULead Leadership Program.
+For contributions to Student Engagement in the Faculty of ALES as Co-Coordinator of ULead Leadership Program, 2012, and the Community-University Partnership, 2006.
 University of Alberta.

 Focus of Scholarship